AN/FPS-30

 The Bendix AN/FPS-30 was a long-range search radar deployed at Distant Early Warning Line (DEW Line) sites in Greenland.
 It was an advancement over the AN/FPS-19 radars deployed in Alaska and Canada, being optimized for use in severe Arctic conditions.
 It was planned as a replacement, however cost constraints led to it only being installed at the Greenland DYE sites.
+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/FPS-30" designation represents the 30th design of an Army-Navy electronic device for fixed ground search radar.
+The JETDS system also now is used to name all Department of Defense electronic systems.